-This paper considers a RIS-based sensing system to localize the targets in a scenario using wireless communication signals.
-As shown in Fig.~\ref{sys}, a wireless AP transmits the wireless communication signals to the users, and we try to use this type of signal to sense the targets by using a receiving sensor with only one full-functional receiving channel.
+This paper considers a RIS-based sensing system to localize the vehicles in a scenario using wireless communication signals.
+As shown in Fig.~\ref{sys}, a wireless AP transmits wireless communication signals to the users.
+We use this signal to sense the vehicles using a receiving sensor with only one full-functional receiving channel.
+The full-functional receiving channel includes the filters, low noise amplifier, mixer, ADC and baseband processor, and has the ability to process the received signals.
 The RIS is equipped on the wall and can reflect all the received signals, and the transmitted signal in AP is denoted as $s(t)$.
 This paper considers a two-dimensional (2D) localization and can be easily extended to a three-dimensional (3D) one.
-Assume that there are $K$ targets, and the position of the $k$-th ($k=0,1,\dots, K-1$) target is denoted as $\boldsymbol{p}_k=(x_k, y_k)$.
-The distance between the AP and the $k$-th target is denoted as $d_{\text{AT},k}$, and the distance between the $k$-th target and RIS is $d_{\text{TR},k}$.
+Assume that there are $K$ vehicles, and the position of the $k$-th ($k=0,1,\dots, K-1$) vehicle is denoted as $\boldsymbol{p}_k=(x_k, y_k)$.
+The distance between the AP and the $k$-th vehicle is denoted as $d_{\text{AT},k}$, and the distance between the $k$-th vehicle and RIS is $d_{\text{TR},k}$.

-We consider a RIS with $M$ elements, and assume that the elements form a uniform linear array (ULA) with the distance between adjacent elements being $d_{\text{E}}$.
-The DOA between the $k$-th target and the RIS is denoted as $\theta_{\text{TR},k}$, and the DOA between the AP and the RIS is $\theta_{\text{AR}}$.
+We consider a RIS with $M$ elements and assume that the elements form a uniform linear array (ULA) with the distance between adjacent elements being $d_{\text{E}}$.
+The DOA between the $k$-th vehicle and the RIS is denoted as $\theta_{\text{TR},k}$, and the DOA between the AP and the RIS is $\theta_{\text{AR}}$.
 Therefore, the superimposed signal received by the $m$-th ($m=0,1,\dots, M-1$) element in RIS can be expressed as